department-of-veterans-affairs/vets-website/src/applications/personalization/profile360/vet360/README.md

 2. `formFields`
     - Information for the modals to manage their state in the UI, including the edited form value and validation errors.
 2. `transactions`
-    - An array of transactions, all of which will pertain to updates that are either pending (status of `RECEIVED) or rejected.
-Successful transactions are automatically removed from state and the user profile is refreshed.
+    - An array of transactions, all of which will pertain to updates that are either pending (status of `RECEIVED`) or rejected.
+Successful transactions are automatically removed from state after the user profile is refreshed.
     - The `fetchTransactions` action will populate this property with all transactions for a particular user.
 3. `fieldTransactionMap`
     - An object, where each field-name (`mailingAddress`, `emailAddress`, etc) is used to look up whether there is an update request for a field.
 If there is pending request, then `fieldTransactionMap[FIELD_NAME].isPending` will be `true`.
 If there is direct error, then `isFailed` will be true and `error` will contain information from the API.
-If we there is an active transaction for that field, then `fieldTransactionMap[FIELD_NAME].transactionId` can be used to look up that transaction.
-This is necessary because transactions only contain enough information to determine the update category (address, email address, or phone number) rather then the specific field that it corresponds.
-The value be `undefined` otherwise.
+If we there is an active transaction for that field, then `fieldTransactionMap[FIELD_NAME].transactionId` can be used to look up that transaction in the `transactions` property.
+This is necessary because a transaction only contains enough information to determine the update category (address, email address, or phone number) via its `type` rather then the specific field that it corresponds.
-    - A transaction may exist in the `transactions` array but with a field-mapping in the `fieldTransactionMap` if transactions are found via the `fetchTransactions` action.
+    - A transaction may exist in the `transactions` array but without a field-mapping in the `fieldTransactionMap` if transactions are found via the `fetchTransactions` action.
+    - If there is no active transaction for a field or the specific field can't be determined because of the reason described above, then the value for a field will be `undefined`.
 4. `transactionsAwaitingUpdate`
   - An array of transaction IDs, each one corresponding to a request at `/v0/profile/person/status/{transaction_id}`.
 This is effectively used to prevent the API from being hit quicker than it can respond while we are polling for transaction updates.
 5. `metadata`